 - You and your child have an opportunity to meet the teacher and see the classroom.

 This is a very special time for the children (parents as well).
 The children dress up in costume and we hold a parade throughout the church building where the church staff passes out treats to all of the children.
-After the parade, we invite you to join your child for the classroom party.
 The date for this event is in the yearly calendar and you will receive notes and requests from your teacher for the items that you are asked to supply.
 Photos of a previous event are available in the Galleries section of our website.

 Each year we invite the parents to join the staff and the children for a Thanksgiving picnic.
 We ask that you prepare a sack lunch for your child for this event.
 Older Siblings and grandparents are welcome.
 The date will be on the yearly calendar and reminders are also sent home.
 The children really enjoy having the opportunity to spend this special time with their parents and family members.